 Competition Timeline

-Top-performing teams will be invited to present at the workshop.
-Detailed rules, baselines, and submission instructions will be released on the official challenge page.
+Top-performing teams will be invited to present at the workshop and will receive money prizes ($100) and award certificates.
+Detailed rules, baselines, and submission instructions are available on the official challenge page.

 University of California, Riverside